 There has never been another photographer like Winters.
 And there's never been a book like this.
 It's epic—and nearly seven hundred pages long.
 It's full of anecdotes and concepts and history and assignments and pictures.
 Lots and lots of pictures.
 Interestingly, at least half of the included photos were not taken by Winters himself.
 They were chosen for their value in informing and inspiring him.
 And the effect is one of a near-perfect balance between the internal and the external.

 If you are a serious photographer—pro or amateur—and have ever wondered what your path to creative genius would be, this book will be a treasure for you.
 You won't have the same path.
 But digesting Winters' journey in such glorious detail just might point you to your own path to greatness.
 It's a tremendous resource.
 But if you are looking a light read/formula du jour thing, keep moving along.
 This book is not for you.

 This book won't be a mass seller because it's not about broad appeal for many.
 Rather, it's about deep appeal for some.
 It's $55 on Amazon.
 But for the right person, The Road to Seeing will be priceless.
 (Full review here.)

-So that's seven books I think any photographer who reads this site should own.
+So that's six books I think any photographer who reads this site should own.
 Well, make it six books for everyone (five if you are not a Canon shooter) and an extra book (Winters') for anyone who considered oneself to be a serious, committed photographer.
 But for those people, Winters' book should be the number one choice on the list.